What happens when you force your way to the higher notes?

 Not only are we NOT singing the note well, not only does it not sound great, we are training our body to keep doing it that way.

-The body is amazing in many ways, but if we insist on teaching it to do something in one particular way, it will learn to keep doing it that way – for better and for worse.
+If we convince our body that every high note should feel like we’ve squeezing out a kidney stone, we’re going to get stuck.
+If we insist on getting our body to do something in one particular way, it will learn to keep doing it that way – for better and for worse.

 This shuts down range and impedes vocal development

-By hammering our way to higher notes, we not only jettison quality, but we effectively introduce a brick wall in how our body and voice responds to songs and training.
-And every time we force those notes out, we stick another brick in that wall, making it even harder to take down.
+We not only jettison quality, but we introduce a brick wall in how our body and voice responds to songs and training.
+Every time we force those notes out, we stick another brick in that wall, making it even harder to take down.
 To fix this requires unpicking of bad habits, which is a slow and tedious process, especially when we can recognise we only recently laid that brickwork ourselves.

 The solution lies in offstage practice